I never thought I’d jump on board the freezer meal prep train, but here we are!

 Cooking Instructions:

 For the Instant Pot: Add the frozen pork and marinade to the inner pot.
 Seal the pot and pressure cook for 20 minutes.
-Remove the pork, shred it with 2 forks and return it back to the pot.
+Remove the pork, shred it with 2 forks, and return it to the pot.
 Add the frozen pineapple to the pot.
 Saute for 10 minutes to thicken the liquid in the pot.

-For the stove: Add the frozen pork and marinade to a pot or dutch oven on the stove over medium heat.
+For the stove: Add the frozen pork and marinade to a pot or Dutch oven on the stove over medium heat.
 Cover the pot and let it cook for 40-50 minutes, rotating the pork halfway.
 Note it will take less time if the pork has been thawed in the fridge.
-When the pork is fully cooked through, take it out of the pot, shred it with 2 forks and return it back to the pot.
+When the pork is fully cooked through, take it out of the pot, shred it with 2 forks, and return it back to the pot.
 Add the frozen pineapple to the pot.
 Saute for 10 minutes to thicken the liquid.

 Freezer Steak (or Chicken) Fajitas

-*Makes 6 servings, three meals per bag
+*Makes 6 servings, 3 meals per bag

-Equipment: a measuring glass, knife and cutting board plus two quarter-gallon bags and two gallon-sized containers or bags.
+Equipment: a measuring glass, knife, and cutting board, plus two quarter-gallon bags and two gallon-sized containers or bags.

 Ingredients